-Principles
+Principles:

-The Company's success is largely dependent on the skills, capabilities, and performance of its workforce.
-It is therefore essential to recruit, develop and retain suitably qualified, highly capable, and motivated professionals and executives.
-The level of remuneration offered by the Company is in line with the going market rate and performance related.
-The Company has put in place a Remuneration Policy that affects also key persons of the Company.
+The Company's success is largely dependent on the skills, capabilities and performance of its workforce.
+It is therefore essential to recruit, develop and retain suitably qualified, highly capable and motivated professionals and executives.
+The level of remuneration offered by the Company is in line with market rates.
+A Remuneration Policy has been implemented, which also applies to the Company's key personnel.
 The policy was approved by the Board of Directors.
-The Baloise Group has also defined a remuneration policy that applies to FRIDAY's members of the Board of Directors.
+Additionally, the Baloise Group has established a remuneration policy applicable to members of FRIDAY's Board of Directors.

-Objectives
+Objectives: